Mbour, Senegal: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D, E and K. It's important that you find the necessary type.
-Most adapters that you can buy are simply plugs and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types C, D, E and K. Be sure to choose the correct kind.
+Many adapters for sale now are simply plugs and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most countries.

 Power bank for devices